digitgopher/showdown-model/README.md

 # Quantitative MLB Showdown Cards: A working model

-### Intro to the concept
+### The dream

-The premise of this project asserts that MLB Showdown cards should be realistic representations of their player.
-Not just partly realistic, but as statistically accurate as possible.
-This is ambitious; the first project of its kind.
+The premise of this project asserts that MLB Showdown cards should be realistic representations of the players they represent.
+Not just partially (or even mostly) realistic, but as statistically accurate as possible.
+This is ambitious; to our knowledge it is the first project of its kind.

-We do not mean to undermine game design, but rather enhance it.
+We do not mean to undermine game design but rather enhance it.
 The goal is to give game designers another tool in their repertoire.
-In fact, it has already been shown that the quest for statistical accuracy may lead to innovative card sets.
+In fact, the quest for statistical accuracy may lead to innovative card sets.

-There is an undeniable beauty in producing cards solely based on a finely tuned and crafted algorithm.
-One of the most difficult concepts in creating cards is cutting small differences.
+There is an elegant beauty in producing cards solely from a finely tuned, well-crafted algorithm.
+One of the most difficult concepts in creating cards is 'cutting small differences'.
 Many cards look very close.
-Should the differences be defined by the human eye and gut feelings, or by the process?
-For the first time this has become an option.
+Should the differences be defined by the *human eye and gut feelings* or by the *process*?
+For the first time, this has become a choice.

 ### Background concepts and terminology

-1. ***Slot***: A position on a player's Showdown card chart, corresponding to one roll of the die.
+1. *Slot*: A position on a player's Showdown card chart, corresponding to one roll of the die.
 There are 20 slots on a player's chart.

 2. A 14-16 range on chart is fundamentally equal with a 12-14 displayed chart.
 Both have 3 slots.

 3. A key concept to keep in mind is that a (7,2) batter (one with OB 7, and 2 out values on his chart), could be better than a (9,7) batter.
 All things equal, higher OB is obviously better.
 However, even one extra out value can have a significant impact on OBP.
 Similar for pitcher control.

-4. ***Number of possible out results on a card.*** Initially defined as:
+4. *Number of possible out results on a card.* Initially defined as:

   - 2 through 7 for batters
   - 14 through 18 for pitchers
   - That is, a batter can have between two and seven out values on his chart.
 These ranges are arbitrary, informed by the existing card domain.

-5. There is no analog to a 1B+ result.
-The concept of the 1B+ feels “gamey”; they do not have a statistical equivalent.
-However, we still try to account for them.
+5. There is no statistical analog to the 1B+ result.
+Though the concept of the 1B+ feels “gamey”, we still try to account for them.

-  - They are actually given when the rounding of singles and doubles leaves room for them, this means that they do not correlate with the traditional “speedy guys get more 1B+ results” rule of thumb.
+  - They are actually given when the rounding of singles and doubles leaves room for them.
+This means that they do not correlate with the traditional “speedy guys get more 1B+ results” rule of thumb.
 Admittedly, 1B+ results are given sparingly.

 ### Calculating Charts: Distributing the 20 values and OB/Control